 Volunteer Position Description

-- The position description must be full-time, fill a need within the organization, and support its work for social justice.
+- The position description must offer a substantive learning position, and support its work for social justice.

 - Positions should be both challenging and of a reasonable workload.